 We are going to see God rescuing a very lonely person who had reached the very end of herself, literally all lone, without friend or family, without resources, and finally, without hope.

 Hagar realized God had “seen” her, the Lord knew her just as she was, understood her with great compassion in her inmost depths and all that concerned her.

+What we do reveals who we are and what we truly believe.
 What pulls you backward?
 What pulls you forward?
 Which seems stronger?
 What does what you say and do reveal about who you truly are and what you truly believe?
 How can God’s mercy triumph in your life?